 Enterprise GIS allows you to easily expand the availability of your fiber data to a wide variety of personnel within your organization so that you can enable your staff to work smarter.
 Let’s look at it from the beginning.
 While your engineers are designing your network, your management staff can interactively view the design using a GIS Browser.
 As the construction of the system begins, the status of the network build-out can be seen by everyone.
 Your sales staff can easily see where service is currently available, and where it will soon be available and have tool to easily select prospective customers to target them for marketing your services.
-As your network becomes active and you bring systems online to handle billing, provisioning, hardware management, work order management, etc., you can integrate these OSS/BSS systems to your GIS systems.
+As your network becomes active and you bring systems online to handle billing, provisioning management, hardware management, work order management, etc., you can integrate these OSS/BSS systems to your GIS systems.
 However, you need to be aware that not all GIS based systems have this integration into OSS/BSS systems.
 So, the selection of which GIS based FMS (Fiber Management System) to purchase can also make a huge difference as your system grows.

 Select an enterprise GIS that offers you the right FTTH functionality, the right OSS/BSS integration points, and the right GUI’s for all staff.